AMC Theatres Furloughs 600 Corporate Staff, CEO

-AMC theaters has furloughed its CEO along with the rest of the company's 600 corporate staff.
+AMC Theatres has furloughed its CEO along with the rest of the company's 600 corporate staff.
 The company announced the news on Wednesday as it tries to stay afloat during the coronavirus pandemic.

 The movie house chain said the effects of the coronavirus and the closing of its theaters "leaves AMC with no revenue, and substantial fixed costs that continue," so a furlough plan "is absolutely necessary to preserve cash and to ensure that AMC can reopen our doors once this health crisis has dissipated."